 If your baby wakes up as soon as you put them down or wakes frequently at night, you’ve landed in the right place!
 Having a baby who won’t sleep is exhausting and we’re here to help.
-This post will teach you how to put your baby to sleep based on my experience of over 10 years as a sleep consultant.
+This post will teach you how to put your baby to sleep based on my experience of 15+ years as a sleep consultant.

 Quite simply, here’s how to put your baby to sleep, and then I’ll go over each in more detail:

 - Set an early bedtime and age-appropriate sleep schedule.